logo

 A recent change to Replay’s devtools added the logic below to the App function which is used to render one of the top level React components in the devtools.

-javascriptconst App = ({ apiKey }) => { // ... initialization ... const [token, setToken] = useState(apiKey ? { token: apiKey } : undefined); useEffect(() => { async function fetchToken() { const response = await fetch("/api/token"); const token = response.ok ? await response.text() : undefined; setToken({ token }); } if (!token) { fetchToken(); } }, [token, setToken]); if (!token) { return; } // ... continue rendering page components ... };
+const App = ({ apiKey }) => { // ... initialization ... const [token, setToken] = useState(apiKey ? { token: apiKey } : undefined); useEffect(() => { async function fetchToken() { const response = await fetch("/api/token"); const token = response.ok ? await response.text() : undefined; setToken({ token }); } if (!token) { fetchToken(); } }, [token, setToken]); if (!token) { return; } // ... continue rendering page components ... };

 This change does not impact the rendering flow when the user is already logged in, but when the user is not logged in it has the effect of creating an extra network call that blocks the page from loading.

-prop will be null, and the first time the App component renders an early return is taken because no token is available.
-The useEffect
+When the user is not logged in the apiKey prop will be null, and the first time the App component renders an early return is taken because no token is available.
+The useEffect hook runs after the first render, triggers a fetch on /api/token, and when that fetch returns the token will be set.
+This triggers a rerender of the component with the new token and the page load resumes.

 The main tool developers have to investigate network related performance issues is a network waterfall chart, which is available in Chrome’s devtools as well as other performance tools.
 Below is a waterfall for loading Replay’s devtools with the above regression present.